-The Council has invested heavily in sports facilities locally.
-Recognising the tremendous training facilities in East Ayrshire, Team Canada Boxing, Team Ghana Weightlifting, Team Scotland Weightlifting and Team Scotland Athletics seized the opportunity to train at North West Boxing Club, Kilmarnock Weightlifting Club and the Ayrshire Athletics Arena respectively.
+We have invested heavily in sports facilities locally.
+Recognising the tremendous training facilities in East Ayrshire, Team Canada Boxing, Team Ghana Weightlifting, Team Scotland Weightlifting and Team Scotland Athletics, seized the opportunity to train at North West Boxing Club, Kilmarnock Weightlifting Club and the Ayrshire Athletics Arena.

 Making sure schools were involved was top priority and the Active School Co-ordinators produced a fantastic programme over school holidays and term time for pupils to enjoy.
 There were sports competitions, physical activity opportunities, athlete visits and even mascot competitions including visits by Clyde the official games mascot to many of our schools.

 East Ayrshire were also the first local authority to ensure that all primary schools signed up to the Games On Challenge which supports teachers, school leaders and education managers in creating stimulating learning experiences for young people from 3-18 years using the Commonwealth Games as a context for learning.